Peripli/specification/api.md

 In both cases, the response body SHOULD follow the [Errors](#errors) section.

+This specification does not define any permission model.
+Authorization checks are Service Manager implementation specific.
+However, the Service Manager SHOULD follow these basic guidelines:

+*  If a user is allowed to update or delete an entity, the user SHOULD also be allowed to fetch and list the entity and to see the status of the entity.
+* If a user is allowed to see an entity, the user SHOULD have access to *all* fields and labels of the entity.
+* The Service Manager MAY restrict write access to some fields and labels.
+There is no way for the client to find out in advance which data can be updated.

 ## Asynchronous Operations

 The Service Manager APIs for creating, updating, and deleting entities MAY work asynchronously.
 When such an operation is triggered, the Service Manager MAY respond with `202 Accepted` and a `Location header` specifying a URL to obtain the [operation status](#status-object).
 A Service Manager client MAY then use the Location header's value to [poll for the status](#getting-an-operation-status).
 Once the operation has finished, the client SHOULD stop polling.
 The Service Manager keeps and provides [operation status](#status-object) for certain period of time after the operation has finished.